JuliaDynamics/Attractors.jl/docs/src/examples.md

 fig
 ```

-## Matching limit cycles and fixed points in a system with heterogeneous state space
+## Matching limit cycles and fixed points in a system with named heterogeneous state space

 This example discusses the situation of a dynamical system that during a global continuation
 it transitions from a fixed point `A` to a limit cycle `B` and then to another fixed point `C` that is far away (in statespace) from `A` but very close to `B`.